Home

 OPDUALAG is a fixed-dose combination* of nivolumab + relatlimab administered as a 30-minute infusion every 4 weeks

-CI: confidence interval; HR: hazard ratio; PFS: progression-free survival.
+CI: confidence interval; HR: hazard ratio; ORR: objective response rate; OS: overall survival; PFS: progression-free survival.